Appendicitis is inflammation and infection of the appendix.

 - Antibiotics by vein

 Appendectomy is fairly simple and safe, requiring a hospital stay of 2 to 3 days in children who have no complications, such as a ruptured appendix.
 If the appendix has ruptured, the doctor removes it and may wash out the abdomen with fluid, give antibiotics for several days, and watch for complications, such as infection and bowel blockage.
+Children who have a ruptured appendix typically need to stay longer in the hospital.

-About 10 to 20% of the time, surgeons discover a normal appendix while doing an appendectomy.
+About 10% of the time, surgeons discover a normal appendix while doing an appendectomy.
 This finding is not considered a medical error because the consequences of delaying surgery when appendicitis is suspected are serious.
 When the appendix is found to be normal, the surgeon looks in the abdomen for another cause of the pain.
 The doctor usually removes a normal appendix so that the child never develops appendicitis.